kettanaito/webpack-research/outcome.md

   * More boilerplate
   * Parts should have reasonable internal logic, otherwise they would grow to complex, decreasing their readability

+---

 ### Vendor bundle
 Vendor bundle is a dedicated JS file containing all used dependencies of another bundle.
 In our case, `vendor.js` contains the modules (third-party libraries) required to run `client.js` (application bundle).
 There are a few ways to approach vendor modules management.

+* **Pros:**
+  * Allows to reduce a file size of the client bundle by up to **~98%**
+  * Faster development speed due to faster initial and incremental builds (third-party code is not transpiled at all)
+  * Better website performance.
+Vendor bundle is meant to be cached forever, since it is unlikely to change rapidly over time
+  * Separation between client and vendor environment (possibility to build vendor libraries in `development` environment even on production website for debugging)
+* **Cons:**
+  * Extra step in the build pipeline
+  * Required to bundle vendor each time during the deploy builds (however, unnecessary during the development)

 #### A. Specify vendor modules manually
 ```js